2001 Kentucky Derby

 The 2001 Kentucky Derby was the 127th running of the Kentucky Derby.
 The race took place on May 5, 2001.
 There was a crowd of 154,210 in attendance.
 The 127th Kentucky Derby was the first to be broadcast on NBC, garnering a Nielsen rating of 8.1.

-Monarchos position during the race
+Monarchos’ position during the race

-Throughout the race Monarchos was never in the front of the pack.
-Coming around the final quarter mile Monarchos was in 13th place.
-The jockey of Monarchos; Jorge Chavez, managed to sweep past all the horses in front.
-He had pushed his horse hard enough to reward them with a four and three quarters length victory over the second place horse.
-This surge of excitement and effort awarded Monarchos with the second fastest winning time in Kentucky Derby History of 1:59 97.
+Throughout the race, Monarchos was never in the front of the pack.
+Coming into the final quarter mile, he was 13th.
+The jockey of Monarchos, Jorge Chavez, swept past all of the horses in front to score a four and three quarters length victory over the second-place horse.
+Monarchos finished in the second-fastest winning time in Kentucky Derby history: 1:59 97.

 Background information on trainer and jockey

 The trainer of Monarchos John T. Ward Jr. was born and raised in Lexington, Kentucky.
 He had attended and graduated from the University of Kentucky before he began his journey as a trainer.
 Prior to the Kentucky Derby, Chavez and Ward had competed in two races in Florida.
 They had placed 2nd in the Wood Memorial race before placing first in the Florida Derby.
 Come time for the Kentucky Derby, there was a lot of criticism and excitement behind the team for Monarchos.
 Despite the backlash they were receiving, Chavez and his trainer Ward won their first ever Kentucky Derby.